Chapters of Life

 Journal Jar Questions

-This “recipe for my life history” offers 104 ideas and questions to get people started recalling their pasts by describing specific details about children, home cures, favorite vacations, wedding dress and other topics.
+This “recipe for my life history” offers 104 ideas and questions to get people started recalling their pasts by describing specific details about children, home cures, favorite vacations, wedding dresses, and other topics.

 A Script for Video or Audio Interviews with Family Members